genFD/devjobsvite/README-template.md

 ### Useful resources

 - [Tailwind CSS](https://tailwindcss.com/docs) - This helped me speed up the styling process.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://moderncss.dev/totally-custom-list-styles/) - This is an amazing article which helped me understand how to make custom list styling .
+- [Modern CSS](https://moderncss.dev/totally-custom-list-styles/) - This is an amazing article which helped me understand how to make custom list styling .
 I'd recommend it to anyone.
+- [Node-postrgres](https://node-postgres.com/) - Super cool library for interfacing with your PostgreSQL database.

 ## Author